 Reheating lasagne

-Before re-heating the lasagne, remove it from the refrigerator and allow it to get to room temperature.
+Before re-heating the lasagne, remove it from the refrigerator and allow it to get to room temperature (approx. 30 minutes).

 Microwave.
-When you reheat pasta meal prep like lasagne, drizzle a tablespoon or two of water over the top.
-This will stop the pasta sheets from becoming dry and allows the sauce to reheat without burning or decreasing.
+Before reheating, add a drizzle of water over the top to stop the pasta sheets becoming dry.
 Reheat on 1 minute intervals until the centre is warm (you can test this by cutting a piece in half).

 Oven.
 You can reheat lasagne in the oven in single or family-sized serves.
 Place it in an oven-safe dish and cover with aluminium foil.
-Reheat @180C for approx. 15 minutes or until the centre is warm.
-This will vary depending on the thickness of the lasagne.
+Reheat @180C (360F) for approx. 15 minutes or until the centre is warm.

 FAQ